formapro/yadm/README.md

 ## Fast persistence.

-To get object state you have to get a protected array from `values` property.
+To get object state you have to read an array from protected `values` property.
+You can add a public getter for it or use reflection.
 There is a handy method for it `get_object_values`.
-Once you get the array you can easily persist.
+Once you get the array you can easily persist it.

 ```php
 <?php